Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Introduction

 \section{Introduction}

-Let $X$ be a projective nonsingular algebraic curve of genus $g\geq 2$ defined over an algebraically closed field $k$ of characteristic $p>3$.
-We will denote by $F$ the function field of the curve $X$.
-Let $G$ be a subgroup of the automorphism group $\A(X)$ of $X$ and let $G(P)$ be the subgroup of automorphisms stabilizing a point $P$ on $X$.
-The study of the group $G(P)$ is much more difficult in positive characteristic than in characteristic zero.
-In characteristic zero it is known that $G(P)$ is always a cyclic group, while when $p>0$ and $p$ divides $|G(P)|$ the group $G(P)$ does not have to be cyclic any more and admits the following ramification filtration:
+Let $X$ be a projective nonsingular algebraic curve of genus $g_X\geq 2$ defined over an {algebraically closed} field $k$ of characteristic $p$.
+For technical reasons we will exclude the characteristics $p=2,3$ from our study.
+We will denote by $F$ the function field of the curve $X$ and by $G$ a subgroup of the automorphism group $\A(X)$.

-Recall that the groups $G_i(P)$ are defined as where $t$ is local uniformizer $t$ at $P$ and $v_P$ is the corresponding valuation.
-Notice that $G_1(P)$ is the $p$-part of $G(P)$.
-A natural question to answer is the determination of the jumps of the ramification filtration, i.e. of the numbers such that $G_i(P) \gneqq G_{i+1}(P)$.
-This a deep question related to the structure of $G_1(P)$ and of the curve in question.
-For instance if $G_1(P)$ is abelian then the Hasse-Arf theorem \cite[Theorem p.76]{SeL} puts very strong divisibility relations among the jumps.
-Let us fix the notation for the jumps of the ramification filtration: